What is a Pink Slip?

-According to Merriam Webster, Pink slip is a notice from an employer that a recipient's employment is being terminated.
+According to Merriam Webster, the meaning of Pink slip is termed as a notice from an employer that a recipient's employment is being terminated.
 It is a vernacular term that refers to a notice of dismissal given to an employee.
-As discussed, it is an official notification that the worker's position has been eliminated or that the worker's services are no longer required.
+The pink slip is an official notification that the worker's position has been eliminated or that the worker's services are no longer required.
 In other words, the word stands as an informal name for a termination notice.

-Pink slip can also be considered as an informal term for a termination letter.
-There are two types of termination that are voluntary and involuntary termination
+Thus, the meaning of Pink slip termination can also be considered as an informal term for a termination letter.
+There are two types of termination that are voluntary and involuntary termination:

 Involuntary termination means that an employee is terminated by the employer due to any justifiable reason.
 They are dismissed, fired or laid-off from the company.
 The reasons for an involuntary termination can be many like-

 - Unacceptable behaviors

 In the case of an involuntary termination, employers are required to fill a termination letter to the employee.

 Voluntary termination, as the name suggests is when an employee makes a voluntary decision to leave the company.
 The reasons might be uncontrollable by you or may even be uncontrollable by them.
 The various reasons can be